 Fantasy Football: Regression Candidates Through Week 9

-We are nearing the midpoint of the 2018 NFL Regular Season.
-It's been a wild ride so far, and we have seen some truly great and not-so-great performances.
-Clever fantasy football owners are looking for opportunities to buy low and sell high on potentially unsustainable performances.
+Taking that heavy heart in stride, after nine weeks of the 2019 NFL regular season, savvy fantasy football owners are looking for opportunities to buy low and sell high on potentially unsustainable performances.
 We spend the entire offseason predicting what will unfold once the action starts, but we can now finally react to actual data and information.

 By detailing both negative and positive regression candidates, the hope is that we will uncover some of the truths behind what we've seen so far this year.